Bitwig Studio 3.1

 Interactive Help: Now For All Devices

-The Interactive Help view (introduced in The Grid) is coming to all devices in Bitwig Studio.
+The Interactive Help view (introduced in The Grid) is now available for all devices in Bitwig Studio.
 With it you can instantly call up documentation without leaving the creative zone.
 Select a device and hit F1 on your keyboard or click the Help button in the Inspector or from the Device menu.
 In the Interactive Help all parameters are explained, while still accessible.

 With Quick Draw you can swiftly paint notes in the note editor.
 Simply hold the Alt modifier key while using the pen tool and draw arrays of notes, based on the beat grid interval (for example 16ths, 8ths, 1 bar, etc.).
 Painting can be done locked to one note or freehand across the full scale.